The science behind turmeric and black pepper explained

-Fresh turmeric has long been associated with many health benefits, because it has been used in ancient medicines for centuries and studied by nutritionists and scientists for years too.
+Fresh turmeric has long been associated with many health benefits, because it has been used and studied by nutritionists and scientists for years too.
 These pretty much go out the window though, unless you’re taking your turmeric along with a surprising yet crucial accompaniment.
 We’re going to show you how to absorb turmeric better by improving the curcumin absorption and bioavailability using one key ingredient.

 So, what is this mystical ingredient we’re talking about?